Felisha Johnson

-Felisha Nayomie Johnson (born July 24, 1989) is an American track and field athlete who specialises in the shot put.
-She was the 2015 national indoor champion in the weight throw.
-She won two NCAA collegiate titles in that event for the Indiana State Sycamores.
+Felisha Nayomie Johnson (born July 24, 1989) is an American retired track and field athlete who competed in shot put.
+She represented the United States at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+She was also the 2015 national indoor champion in the weight throw and won two NCAA collegiate titles in the event for the Indiana State Sycamores.

-Early life and college
+Early life and education

-Born in Indianapolis, Indiana to Ronald and Loesker Johnson, she attended Lawrence North High School and joined the school's track and field team.
-Johnson broke the school record for the shot put and the discus and was a high school state champion.
+Johnson was born in Indianapolis, Indiana, to Ronald and Loesker Johnson.
+She is a graduate of Lawrence North High School, where she played basketball and competed in shot put and discus.
+She earned a bachelor of science in recreation and sport management from Indiana State University, where she also competed in track and field for the Indiana State Sycamores.

+Career

+High school and collegiate

+Johnson won two Indiana state titles for shot put and discus in her junior and senior years at Lawrence North High School and holds records in both events.

 She gained a scholarship to study sports management at Indiana State University.
 She redshirted her first academic year and only began competing athletically for the Indiana State Sycamores from 2010 onwards.